 1. Cancel your Netflix/gym membership if you don’t use them!

 The first thing you’ll want to do is to look at your monthly expenditure.
+That’s super important if you’re saving money for travel.
 Are there things that you’re paying good money for but don’t really use?
 One very good example is a television subscription.
 Think about it, when was the last time you watched TV?
 And do you even watch TV on a regular basis?
 If you don’t, then it’s time to think about cancelling your monthly subscriptions (if any).

 The main question here is: do you REALLY need it?
 For example, if you’re paying RM100 every month for a gym membership but can’t even seem to find time to GO to the gym, why are you paying for it in the first place?